serverpod/serverpod_docs/docs/05-concepts/06-database/11-migrations.md

   name: String
 ```

 If you want to transition a manually managed table to then be managed by Serverpod you first need to set this flag to `true`.
-Then you have two options, either delete the old table you had created by yourself, and this will let Serverpod manage the schema from a clean state.
+Then you have two options:

+- Delete the old table you had created by yourself, and this will let Serverpod manage the schema from a clean state.
 However, this means that you would lose any data that was stored in the table.
-The second option is to make sure that the table schema matches the expected schema you have configured.
+- Make sure that the table schema matches the expected schema you have configured.
 This can be done by either manually making sure the schema aligns, or by creating a [repair migration](#creating-a-repair-migration) to get back into the correct state.

 ## Creating a migration